Reviewing Standard BioTools (LAB) & Its Peers

-Standard BioTools (NASDAQ:LAB – Get Rating) is one of 42 publicly-traded companies in the “Analytical instruments” industry, but how does it weigh in compared to its rivals?
-We will compare Standard BioTools to related businesses based on the strength of its earnings, analyst recommendations, dividends, valuation, risk, profitability and institutional ownership.
+Standard BioTools (NASDAQ:LAB – Get Rating) is one of 42 public companies in the “Analytical instruments” industry, but how does it contrast to its peers?
+We will compare Standard BioTools to related companies based on the strength of its risk, dividends, earnings, valuation, profitability, analyst recommendations and institutional ownership.

-This is a summary of current ratings and target prices for Standard BioTools and its rivals, as reported by MarketBeat.
+This is a summary of recent recommendations for Standard BioTools and its peers, as reported by MarketBeat.

 |Sell Ratings